 To change the target or target settings, tap the Target status icon in the status bar.
-See Target height, page 311.

-lcon Indicates

-1 +0 1.500 The prism is locked.
-"1" indicates that target 1 is in use.
+lcon Indicates +2 0.100 The prism is locked.
 The prism constant (in millimeters) and target height are shown to the right of the icon.
-When measuring a point with a dual-prism offset, two prism constants are shown.

-• +0 0.000 The instrument is in Direct Reflex mode.

-1 +0 0.000 The rotating target icon with a pulsing red halo indicates that the instrument has Autolock enabled but is not currently locked onto a target.

-† FineLock is enabled.

-¢ • Long Range FineLock is enabled.
+When measuring a point with a dual-prism offset, two prism constants are shown. +0 0.000 The instrument is in Direct Reflex mode. +2 0.100 The pulsing red halo around the target indicates that the instrument has Autolock enabled but is not currently locked onto a target. +2 • 0.100 FineLock or Long Range FineLock is enabled.

-† GPS Search is enabled.